 As a trader, you want to be confident enough to stand by your trade, but you don’t want to be stacking your entire portfolio on the wrong analysis or an ineffective strategy.
 You may have done extensive research, but at the moment of taking the trade, you find out that the conditions are significantly different.
 What should be done in that situation is to adapt to the condition.

-If you stay out on a limb and allow your trading overconfidence to delude you into taking unnecessary losses, it is only a matter of time before your portfolio takes a significant hit.
+If you remain cautious and allow your trading overconfidence to delude you into taking unnecessary losses, your portfolio will soon suffer a significant hit.

 Solution